 There’s one more kind of decomposing organic matter that produces phosphates – Decomposing algae.

 That’s right, you shock your pool to kill all your algae, and the dying algae create phosphates to fertilize algae blooms.

 Every pool store has chemicals to eliminate phosphates.
-From what I understand, they all work the same way.
+From what we understand, they all work the same way.
 They lock up the phosphates into a suspended solid that is filtered out by your filter.
-As the filter clogs with the suspended solid, backwashing sends the former phosphates into the street.
+As the filter clogs with the suspended solid, backwashing sends the former phosphates down the drain.

 Phosphates feed algae, and chlorine poisons it.
 By simultaneously starving and poisoning algae, algae can be kept in check with a minimum of either poisoning or starvation.

 The best way to achieve day to day chlorination on a pool without a salt chlorinator is with “Trichlor tablets”, those 3 inch tablets of chlorine.
 These tablets are 85% to 90% pure chlorine, and also have conditioner so that the chlorine doesn’t burn off in the hot sun.
 When used in the right quantities and at the right chlorinator settings and in conjunction with a regular program of phosphate elimination, I’ve found that trichlor tablets provide continuous chlorine levels to keep away algae.

 The ideal way to introduce trichlor tablets into the system is with a chlorinator built into pipes returning water to the pool.
 Such chlorinators typically have an adjustment determining how quickly the chlorine is consumed.
 The required setting depends on the chlorine level.
 In the absence of shocking, I’d raise the level if the chlorine level is high, and lower it if it’s low.
 I typically keep mine between 1/2ppm and 2/3ppm.